root-project/root/docbook/users-guide/FittingHistograms.md

 -   "`B`"Use this option when you want to fix one or more parameters and the fitting function is like `polN`, `expo`, `landau`, `gaus`.

--   “`LL`”An improved Log Likelihood fit in case of very low statistics and when bincontentsare not integers.
+-   "`LL`"An improved Log Likelihood fit in case of very low statistics and when bincontentsare not integers.
 Do not use this option if bin contents are large (greater than 100).

--   “`C`”In case of linear fitting, don't calculate the chisquare (saves time).
+-   "`C`"In case of linear fitting, don't calculate the chisquare (saves time).

--   “`F`”If fitting a `polN`, switch to `Minuit` fitter (by default, `polN` functions are fitted by the linear fitter).
+-   "`F`"If fitting a `polN`, switch to `Minuit` fitter (by default, `polN` functions are fitted by the linear fitter).

 -   `*goption: `The third parameter is the graphics option that is the